Joseph Kipley

 Superintendent Joseph Kipley (November 25, 1848 – February 6, 1904) was Head of the Chicago Police Department from 1897 to 1901.
 He succeeded John J. Badenoch and was succeeded by Francis O'Neill.

 Early life

 Kipley was born in Paterson, New Jersey, in 1848.
 He moved to Chicago in 1865.
 He worked at a picture frame factory which burned down in the Great Chicago Fire in October 1871.

 Police career

 Three months after the fire, he joined the Chicago Police Department, and he worked there for many years.
 He was named Inspector and then an Assistant Superintendent, but when George Bell Swift was elected mayor of Chicago in 1895, Kipley no longer had a position in the department.
 For the next two years, Kipley organized the Star League, a political group consisting of former Chicago police officers.
-Kipley was appointed Chief of Police of Chicago by Mayor Carter Harrison Jr. in 1897.
+Kipley was appointed Chief of Police of Chicago by Mayor Carter Harrison IV in 1897.